All Episodes

 And there's no way that wasn't caused by Trump.

-There's nothing you could tell me that wouldn't tell me that all of that.
+There's nothing you could tell me that wouldn't tell me that all of that was because he was trying to compensate and I have jazz hands because it totally worked.

-Trump got it in his head.
+Trump got in his head.

-Trump is winning in so many ways now.
+Well, Trump is winning in so many ways now.

-about crime and he says he wants Trump to send the National Guard to Chicago.
+And he says he wants Trump to send the National Guard to Chicago.

 So some prominent Chicago mayor, Corey Brooks.

-And he basically says, yes, please, Trump, do more of that.
+And He basically says, yes, please, Trump, do more of that.

 How many of them have to do it before it's impossible to say no?